Board of Directors

 Steve Dilley

-Steve Dilley is Executive Director of the Veterans Art Project.
-As an artist, he believes it is his responsibility to help people in our community.
-The Veterans Art Project is an outgrowth of his personal sense of Artistic responsibility.
-From his time teaching Art at the college level, he observed how powerful Artmaking in community could be for individuals.
-VETART started as a passion to share skills and his love of Ceramics.
-From humble beginnings, The Veterans Art Project has grown into a nationally recognized program supporting Veterans, Spouses, dependents, caregivers, and active duty personnel.
-Community collaborations have also grown to include MHSOAC, The Mental Health Services Oversight & Accountability Commission, a California state agency, NEA Creative forces, Intrepid Center of Excellence MCBCP, San Diego Veterans Coalition, PEH, Physical and Emotional Health subcommittee, among many others.
+Steve Dilley is the Executive Director of the Veterans Art Project (VETART).
+As an artist, he believes his responsibility is to help people in our community.
+VETART is an outgrowth of his personal sense of artistic responsibility.
+From his time teaching art at the college level, he observed how powerful artmaking in a community could be for individuals.
+VETART started with a passion to share skills and his love of ceramics.
+From humble beginnings, VETART has grown into a nationally recognized program supporting veterans, spouses, dependents, caregivers, and active-duty personnel.
+Community collaborations have also grown to include MHSOAC, The Mental Health Services Oversight & Accountability Commission, a California state agency, NEA Creative Forces, Intrepid Center of Excellence MCBCP, San Diego Veterans Coalition, PEH, Physical and Emotional Health Subcommittee, among many others.

 Laurie Egan-Headley